 While using a charcoal grill to keep food warm may not be the most convenient option, it can be a good choice if you have no other means of heating your food.
 Just be sure to follow safety guidelines and use caution when handling hot grills and foil-wrapped food.

 11. Trap The Steam

-12. On sunny days, use a solar cooker
+12. You can use a solar cooker

 Is aluminum foil effective at maintaining food warmth?

-Additional Contents You Can Read
+Additional Contents You Can Read: